 There are several tried-and-true techniques for cooking collard greens.
 Here are some popular methods:

-- Sautéing: Heat some olive oil in a large skillet over medium heat.
-Add minced garlic, onions, or bell peppers for added flavor.
-Once the aromatics are sizzling, add your chopped collard greens.
-Sauté for 5-7 minutes until they soften.
-Mixing in a splash of vegetable broth can enhance the flavor.
+- Sautéing: In a large skillet, heat some olive oil over medium heat.
+Throw in minced garlic, onions or bell peppers for flavor.
+Once the aromatics are sizzling, stir in your chopped collard greens.
+Sauté them 5-7 minutes until they soften.
+Mixing in a splash of vegetable broth can build flavor.

-- Steaming: Steaming keeps collard greens vibrant and preserves their nutrients.
-Use a steaming basket over a pot of simmering water.
-Cover and steam for 5-15 minutes, based on your desired tenderness.
+- Steaming: Steaming helps to retain the color and nutrients in collard greens.
+Use a steaming basket above a pot of simmering water.
+Cover and steam for 5 to 15 minutes, depending on how tender you want it.

 Enhance with Flavorful Ingredients